LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/Integrations.md

 - **Email**: Use this type to send an email.
 - **Knowledge Base**: Use this type to search a knowledge base for articles.
 - **LivePerson Agent Escalation**: Use this type to transfer the conversation to a human agent or another bot.
 For best practices when working with this integration type, see [here](conversation-builder-best-practices-transfer-to-an-agent-or-bot.html).
 - **FaaS**: Use this type to invoke a function (`lambda`) that is deployed to LivePerson's Function as a Service (FaaS) platform.
+There are no constraints here; if there is some custom logic (a function) you want to invoke with a bot, you can do it with a FaaS integration.

 ### Add a FaaS integration
 Use a FaaS integration to invoke a function (`lambda`) that is deployed to LivePerson's Function as a Service (FaaS) platform.

 Before you add a FaaS integration in Conversation Builder, you must create and deploy the function using the LivePerson Functions UI.
 For help with this, see [here](liveperson-functions-getting-started.html).

+{: .important}
+ In the Functions UI, when you create a function that's intended for invocation by a bot, select "No Event" for the event.
+The use of FaaS events is *not* supported.

 **To add a FaaS integration**

 1. Open the automation, and click **Integrations** in the upper-left corner.
 2. Configure the integration settings:
     - **Integration Name**: Enter the name of integration.
+Enter a name that's meaningful (it describes well the integration's purpose), concise, and follows a consistent pattern.
+This helps with organization, and it makes it easier for bot developers to work with the integration during bot development.
     - **Response Data Variable Name**: Enter the name of the response data variable.
     - **Integration Type**: Select **FaaS**.
-    - **Credential**: (Optional) If required, select the credential to be used to authorize the API call.
-You can select from all credentials added under your LivePerson account.
     - **Function**: Select the function (`lambda`) to invoke via this integration.
 You can select from all functions added under your LivePerson account.
 Each is listed with its status.
     <img class="fancyimage" style="width:500px" src="img/ConvoBuilder/integrations_faaSFunctionList.png">
     The Function list provides an easy pass-through to the Functions UI in case you still need to create or modify the relevant function.
 Clicking **Create New Function** or <img style="width:25px" src="img/ConvoBuilder/icon_pencilModify.png"> (pencil icon) beside a function name opens a new browser window and prompt you to log into the Functions UI where you can do the work.
 Once done, return here and click <img style="width:25px" src="img/ConvoBuilder/icon_functionReload.png"> (reload icon) to refresh the Function list if needed.
-    - **Version Number**: Deprecated.
-This field isn't used.
-    - **FaaS User ID**: Enter your user ID for the [LivePerson Functions](liveperson-functions-overview.html) UI.
     - **Function Headers**: Add the necessary data in key/value pairs to pass into the request via the header.
     - **Function Payload**: Enter the payload to pass into the function.
     - **Transform Result Script**: If applicable, use this section to write JavaScript code that transforms the raw result into JSON format, so you can use the information in the automation's dialogs.
 For more on this, see [Transform an API result](#transform-an-api-result) farther below.